tydeno/Ploto/README.md

 For reference heres my setup:
 * CPU: i9-9900k
 * RAM: 32 GB DDR4
-* GPU: RTX 3080 (refernecing cause its worth to note that I mine eth next to plotting on that machine)
 * TempDrives:

 | Name          | DriveLetter | Type   | Size      |